zkMIPS/zkm-project-template/README.md

 This is a template for creating an end-to-end ZKM project which can generate the EVM-Compatible proof and the on chain verification contract.

 There are two ways to prove the guest program:

-* Use your local machine
+- Use your local machine
-* Use ZKM proof network
+- Use ZKM proof network

 ## Running diagram

 ![image](https://github.com/user-attachments/assets/a420c018-7292-4a67-bba6-048c1bd17c77)

 ## Template code structure

 > [!NOTE]
-> The SDK has a  libary(libsnark) which supports local proving.If the libsnark  is required, please specify the  features = ["snark"] in your  Cargo.toml.
+> The SDK has a libary(libsnark) which supports local proving.
+If the libsnark is required, please specify the features = ["snark"] in your Cargo.toml.
 To disable libsnark, set the environment variable NO_USE_SNARK to true when compiling the SDK.

 ```
 ├── Cargo.toml